thirunar/spring-rabbitmq/README.md

 	|_ context.xml
 	|_ rabbitmq_context.xml
 ```
 `MessageController` is the rest end point which consumes plain text and helps in publishing the messaging on the queue.
-The services helps in subcribing and publishing the message. `rabbitmq_context.xml` has the rabbitmq configuration.
+The services helps in subscribing and publishing of the messages. `rabbitmq_context.xml` has the rabbitmq configuration.

 ### Configuring RabbitMQ
 ```